scheduleonce/relative-luminance/README.md

 console.log(luminance("#12345")); // "Please provide a valid hex code"
 ```

+### Development

+1. Storybook is [automatically deployed](.github/workflows/deploy.yml) to Github Pages when pushing to main.
+2. Package is automatically pushed to npm when [creating a new release](.github/workflows/npm-publish.yml) on Github.
+Check out the release section in the repo.
+Read more about releases [here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).

 ### License

 This module is licensed under the MIT License.
 See the LICENSE file for details.